You’re planning to spend 3 days in Seville and are not sure what to do. Then you’re in good hands!

 It used to be the Old Jewish Quarter and is one of the oldest neighborhoods, which is now full of restaurants, cafés, boutique shops, handicraft stores, and Flamenco joints.

-Day 2: Plaza de España, Parque Maria Louisa, and Flamenco show
+Day 2: Plaza de España, Parque Maria Luisa, and Guadalquivir cruise

 After breakfast on day two, it’s time to head to my favorite place in Seville!
 I used to spend a lot of time there studying or people-watching, but I also spent a lot of time drinking Cruzcampo (Seville’s local beer) in the park.
 What is student life without drinking beers in the park anyway?